knowit/ethereum-workshop/Tasks.md

 1. Since we want to have an admin with more privileges we will do this in the constructor, and set the admin to the address that deploys the contract Please initialize the 'admin' member in the constructor, and implement 'isAccountAdmin' to return true or false based on if the caller equals the admin address or not.

 2. Implement 'createAccount' where a new 'Account' will be created.
-An account should have the following members:
+An account struct should have the following members:
 - 'addr' - ethereum address to the user
 - 'balance' - the balance as an integer
 - 'validated' - a boolean that describes wether the user have been validated by an admin
-- 'exist' - a boolean that describes wether the user exist
+- 'exist' - a boolean that describes wether the account exist
+- 'name' - name of the account holder
+- 'email' - email address of the account holder

 When a new user is created, it should have validated=false, since this is done later by an administrator.